Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic

-\begin{lem}[First order harmonic spaces over almost Hermitian manifold four-manifolds] Let $(E,H)$ be a Hermitian vector bundle over a smooth, almost Hermitian manifold $(X,g,J,\omega)$ of real dimension four.
-Let $(A,\varphi,\psi)$ be a unitary triple on $E$ as in \eqref{eq:UnitaryTriple}.
-Let $(a,\sigma,\tau)\in \sE_1$, where $\sE_1$ is defined in \eqref{eq:sE1}, satisfy
+\begin{lem}[First order harmonic spaces over almost Hermitian manifold four-manifolds] Let $(E,H)$ be a Hermitian vector bundle over a smooth almost Hermitian manifold $(X,g,J,\omega)$ of real dimension four.
+Let $(A,\varphi,\psi)$ be a unitary triple on $E$ as in \eqref{eq:A_varphi_psi_in_W1p} that is smooth.
+For $\sE_1$ as in \eqref{eq:sE1}, let $(a,\sigma,\tau)\in \sE_1$ satisfy